Open-Attestation/documentation-website/docs/glossary-section/glossary.md

 ### OA document

 An OA document means an OpenAttestation document, which is issued using the OpenAttestation framework.
-The data in the OA document is stored in the JSON format, while the OA document file format can be `.oa`, `.tt`, or `.opencert`.
+The data in the OA document is stored in the JSON format, while OA document file extensions can be `.oa`, `.tt`, or `.opencert`.
 It is a tamper-evident document that cryptographically proves the issuer.

 There are two types of OA documents, one type being [verifiable documents](#verifiable-document), while the other being [transferable records](#transferable-record).